 Ask for special room preparation

 Another big concern is the cleaning of the room, especially since nuts are a very common snack with travelers.
 Ask the front desk to speak with cleaning staff ahead of time and ask them to take special care with the room.
-Some hotels even offer special cleaning services like the Boston Seaport Hotel (will be on CB soon), who offers specially cleaned rooms for allergy sensitive clients.
+Some hotels even offer special cleaning services like the Boston Seaport Hotel, who offers specially cleaned rooms for allergy sensitive clients.

 Research meal options ahead of time